AlolaSunday12/Blog-App/README.md

-Blog App Documentation
+//Blog-Ap

+BLOG APP

 Project name : Blog-App

-Overview

-The Blog App is a web application built to enable users to create, update, and delete (CRUDE) blog posts and also view all users blog posts.
-The application is divided into three major parts: client (frontend), server (backend), and database (MongoDB).
-Each part works together to create a functioning application.

-Technologies Used:
-       Frontend: JavaScript (React)
-       Backend: Node.js (Express)
-       Database: MongoDB

-Setup Instructions:
-  Client (Frontend):
-       Navigate to the frontend directory: cd frontend Initialize a new React app: npm init vite.
-       Install dependencies:
+The building of the app is divided into 3 major parts, client, server and database, they all work together to create a functioning application: the client provides the user interface and handles user interactions, the server processes requests, executes business logic, and communicates with the database to retrieve or store data, and the database stores and manages the application's data.
+We use javascript for frontend, Nodejs for backend and NoSqL(mongoDB) for database

+To run the App:
+frontend  - npm run dev
+Backend - npm start

+Client:
+To create React App - npm init vite
+ cd Blog-APP
+cd frontend
+npm init vite
 npm install
 npm install axios
 npm install bootstrap
 npm install sweetalert2
 npm install react-dom
 npm install react-router-dom
 npm install react-spinners
 npm install prop-types
+npm install Bootstrap

-Design Navbar using - CSS
+Navbar design - css

-Backend:
+For Backend:
-    Navigate to the backend directory: cd backend Install dependencies:
+cd backend
+npm install
 npm install cors
 npm install bcrypt
 npm install multer
 npm install nodemon
 npm install cookie-parser
 npm install express
 npm install mongoose
 npm install jsonwebtoken
 npm install path

+Database config
+Create an account on mongoDB Atlass and login with your email to create database.
+Go to connect and click on mongoDB driver as connecting string.
+Go to database access to create a new database username and password and insert both the username and password to the connecting string.
+Create a database collection in mongoDB npm mongoose.
-    Restart the server after configuring the database.
+Restart the server.
-    Create a new file for database connection.
+Create a new file for database connection
-    Create a folder called model for User and Blog Schema.
+Create a folder called models for User and Blog Schema.

-Database Configuration:
-    Create an account on MongoDB Atlas.
-    Generate a connecting string from the MongoDB driver.
-    Create a new database username and password in MongoDB Atlas.
-    Insert the username and password into the connecting string.
-    Create a database collection

-How the App Works

-User Registration/Login:
-    Users must register with details like username, email, password, and confirm password.
-    Once registered, users can log in using their email and password.

-Creating Posts:
-    Upon login, users can create a post with a title, description, and image file.

-Viewing Posts:
-    Users can view all posts made by different users on the Home page.

-Updating/Deleting Posts:
-    Users can update or delete their own posts at any time.
-    Users cannot update or delete posts made by other users due to conditional rendering.

-Logout:
-    Users can log out using the provided logout button, which also clears cookies from the browser.
+HOW THE APP WORK

+To use the Blog-App, you must be a User as the Create post button is hidden until you LOGIN to the App Each user needs to Register with details like Username, Email, password and confirm password then proceed to Login page, the users needs to input their Login details like Email and password.
+Having access to Bolg-App, Users will be able to Create a post with Title, description and file(image) Users can update or delete their post at any time but wont be able to update or delete another User post because of condition rendered to the post
+There is Home button where Users can view all the post made by different Users There is also a Logout button provided for logging out Users once they wish to leave the App and this logout button automatically logout the current user and also clear the cookies from the browser

 COLLABORATORS:
-    Alola Sunday (AlolaSunday12)alolasj@gmail.com - 08131552377
+Alola Sunday (AlolaSunday12) alolasj@gmail.com
-    Awolaja Gbenga (Sunnet4)awolaja.sunday@gmail.com - 08168591133
+Awolaja Gbenga (Sunnet4)awolaja.sunday@gmail.com 08168591133